Field notes

 A lot of useful engineering happens after the first version works.

 The first version is often the easiest one to explain.
-It proves the shape.
+It proves the idea.
 It unblocks the team.
 It might even be the right implementation.

 Then the real test starts: can somebody else change it safely?